 ● are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

-In addition to daily English lessons, children excel in early phonics through the use of 'Phonics Play' and 'Letters and Sounds'.
-From Year 2, children develop spelling patterns with the Read, Write, Inc spelling programme.
-Whole Class Reading is something we are developing through the school at Nursteed Primary; to provide a rich and inspiring Reading Spine.
+In addition to daily English lessons, children excel in early phonics through the use of 'Sounds-Write', which progresses through the school into Year 6.
+Whole Class Reading is something we have been developing through the school at Nursteed Primary; to provide a rich and inspiring Reading Spine.
 We want all of our children to love books and develop this love for their life-long learning journey.
 We use a wide variety of quality texts and resources to motivate and inspire our children and model reading with the use of VIPERS (Literacy Shed).
 We support SEN and EAL learners in this approach and provide additional focus group support too.

 At Nursteed, we provide a wealth of enrichment opportunities, such as the Rotary Club Youth Speaks Competition.
 This ensures that children benefit from access to positive role models from the local and wider locality.